-Measuring Local Innovation Potential
+Measuring Innovation Potential in Organisations

 What is it?

-The Innocentrix Innovation League (IIL) is an annual innovation survey, ranking South Africa’s top organisations according to their “Innovation Readiness” scores.
+The Innocentrix Innovation League (IIL) is an annual innovation survey, ranking top organisations according to their “Innovation Readiness” scores.
 Innovation readiness here refers to an organisations ability to apply leading edge thinking to the topic of collaborative innovation.

-The SA Innovation League study examines collaboration within and among organisations: how it drives innovation in today’s challenging economic environment and what companies are doing to position themselves to compete more effectively.
+The Innovation League study examines collaboration within and among organisations: how it drives innovation in today’s challenging economic environment and what companies are doing to position themselves to compete more effectively.

 Who can participate?